Flying Saucers sweets are probably our favourite

 Once dry you could add your choice of filler and place the second half on top.

-Maybe I’ll save the project of making flying saucers sweets for myself for a rainy day in November.
+Maybe I’ll save the project of making flying saucers for myself for a rainy day in November.